HazyResearch/deepdive/doc/greenplum.md

 # Using GreenPlum with DeepDive

-This documentation provides a simple installation guide for [GreenPlum](http://www.gopivotal.com/products/pivotal-greenplum-database), to work with DeepDive.
-We will use single-node mode of GreenPlum.
+This documentation provides a simple installation guide for [GreenPlum](http://www.gopivotal.com/products/pivotal-greenplum-database) to work with DeepDive.
+We will use the single-node mode of GreenPlum.

 ## Installation with Mac OS X